matthewnitschke/login-redirect/README.md

 # Login Redirect

-A chrome extension to fix websites bad login redirection functionality
+Fixes websites bad post-login redirection functionality by redirecting you to the page you were at before taken to the login page